The Three Human Conditions for KPI Targets to Workby Stacey Barr |

 In their book How Learning Works, authors Ambrose, Bridges, DiPietro, Lovett and Norman describe an elegant model of the factors that contribute most to a student’s motivation to learn.
 These factors are environment, value, and self-efficacy.

-This motivation model lends itself, with some tweaking, to something else that we always battle to create motivation for: pursuing KPI targets.
+This motivation model lends itself, with some tweaking, to help us create the much-needed motivation for pursuing KPI targets.

 Condition #1: Support.

-The condition of Support is about how visibly and actively and regularly the team’s leaders provide what the team needs to pursue the target.
-These needs might include inspiration, encouragement, permission or authority, money, access to help, space and time.
+The condition of Support is about how visibly and actively and regularly the team’s leaders provide what the team needs to pursue their KPI target.
+These needs might include inspiration, encouragement, permission or authority, money, access to help, space and time, or even thanks.

 Condition #2: Buy-in.

-The condition of Buy-in is about how much ownership the team has over the measure and its target.
+The condition of Buy-in is about how much ownership the team has over their performance measure and its target.
 The level of ownership usually comes from the amount of involvement and the amount of sway the team has had in designing the measure and selecting the target.

 Condition #3: Belief.

-The condition of Belief is about how much the team perceives they have the ability to reach the target.
-This might be their level of skill in the task of performance improvement.
-Or it might be their level of knowledge of the causes that constrain current performance.
-Or it might be their level of control or influence over the business process or system that needs improving.
+The condition of Belief is about how much the team perceives they have the ability to reach their KPI target.
+The strength of this belief is affected by several things, such as their skill in the task of performance improvement, their knowledge of the causes that constrain current performance, and their control or influence over the business process or system that needs improving.

 When to set stretch targets.